Nearsoft/jobs/readme.md

 ## Senior Quality Engineer

 <details><summary>Read more</summary>

 As a Senior Quality Engineer, you will be responsible for the development of automated tests and the associated automation framework used to qualify the products.
 You will help set and drive our verification strategy and roadmap.
 In addition, you will partner extensively with our manual QA team to ensure that all testing is aligned with the broader site framework strategy.
 Close collaboration with our product and engineering management teams, development squads, and other QA teams will also be essential to ensure we produce the highest quality products that meet and exceed our customers expectations.
 In addition to focusing on test automation you will help lead and drive our transition to a Continuous Integration test process.
 Helping to set this expectation and drive this change is crucial to our success.

-## Key Accountabilities:
+### Key responsibilities

-* Help design, enhance, and maintain a test framework according to relevant needs.
+* Help design, enhance, and maintain a test framework according to relevant needs
-* Gather test requirements.
+* Gather test requirements
-* Develop Test Design Specifications and test strategies.
+* Develop Test Design Specifications and test strategies
-* Develop, implement and guide the team to execute automation test plans.
+* Develop, implement and guide the team to run automation test plans
-* Provide test, development, and defect metrics.
+* Provide test, development, and defect metrics
-* Prepare Test summaries.
+* Prepare test summaries
-* Set up test environments.
+* Set up test environments
-* Seek out expertise, knowledge, and resources to develop solutions to problems.
+* Seek out expertise, knowledge, and resources to develop solutions to problems
-* Participate in technical communications within the team and with other groups associated with specified projects.
+* Participate in technical communications within the team and with other groups associated with specified projects
-* Provide input to improvements of processes and procedures.
+* Provide input to improvements of processes and procedures
-* Participate in review of QE documentation and test scripts.
+* Participate in review of Quality Engineering documentation and test scripts
-* Work on additional tasks and responsibilities as assigned that will contribute towards squad, organization, and company goals.
+* Work on additional tasks and responsibilities as assigned that will contribute towards squad, organization, and company goals
-* Communicate progress and escalate issues to management in a timely manner.
+* Communicate progress and escalate issues to management in a timely manner
-* Provide technical leadership, mentoring and development for more junior engineers.
+* Provide technical leadership, mentoring and development for more junior engineers
-* Individuals should be able to operate, drive results and set priorities independently.
+* Individuals should be able to operate, drive results and set priorities independently
-* Be a proactive contributor and subject matter expert.
+* Be a proactive contributor and subject matter expert
-* Demonstrate favorable results through regular leadership and influencing others.
+* Demonstrate favorable results through regular leadership and influencing others

-## Skills Summary:
+### Skills summary

-* 5+ years professional experience in quality engineering or/and software application development.
+* 5+ years professional experience in quality engineering or/and software application development
-* Proficiency with Test Automation tools such as Cucumber Feature File and Ruby Step Definition, React Native, Appium, Selenium, Xpath, Junit, Espresso, Jest, Cypress, etc.
+* Proficiency with Test Automation tools such as Cucumber Feature File and Ruby Step Definition, React Native, Appium, Selenium, XPath, JUnit, Espresso, Jest, Cypress, etc.
-* Exposure to Agile software development life cycle, Continuous Integration and Continuous Deployment required.
+* Exposure to Agile Software Development life-cycle, Continuous Integration and Continuous Deployment required
-* Experience with code coverage tools is a plus.
+* Experience with code coverage tools is a plus
-* Experience with SaaS testing is a plus.
+* Experience with SaaS testing is a plus
-* Ability to design, create and implement automated test cases for new requirements in complex systems quickly.
+* Ability to design, create and implement automated test cases for new requirements in complex systems quickly
-* Experience working in cross functional teams.
+* Experience working in cross functional teams
-* Self-starter, team player, and self-motivated.
+* Self-starter, team player, and self-motivated
-* Desire to seek continuous improvement in the quality assurance processes to drive better quality and efficiency.
+* Will to seek continuous improvement in the quality assurance processes to drive better quality and efficiency

 </details>

 ## Credit